bullhorn/rest-api-docs/source/includes/_authorization.md

 This key must be provided in HTTP requests in at least one of the following places:

-1. A query parameter named `BhRestToken` on the request URL.
+1. An HTTP header named `BhRestToken` or `BHRestToken`.
+This is the recommended approach.
-2. An HTTP header named `BhRestToken` or `BHRestToken`.
+2. A query parameter named `BhRestToken` on the request URL.
 3. A cookie named `BhRestToken`.
 This cookie is set by the API at login time as a convenience for browser-based clients.